Skip to main content

 Detailed regulatory background on the CCB's structure, enforcement powers, and statutory basis under ORS Chapter 701 is documented at Oregon Construction Contractors Board Overview.
 Readers researching bond and insurance thresholds will find the current CCB-mandated figures at Oregon Contractor Bond and Insurance Requirements.
 For verification of active license status — a step required before any contract is executed — Oregon Contractor License Verification provides direct pathways to the CCB's public lookup tool.

-Researchers cross-referencing this directory against Portland-specific permit volumes, fee schedules, or zoning conditions should consult Portland Metro Contractor Service Areas for jurisdiction-level detail that falls below the statewide regulatory baseline.
+Researchers cross-referencing this provider network against Portland-specific permit volumes, fee schedules, or zoning conditions should consult Portland Metro Contractor Service Areas for jurisdiction-level detail that falls below the statewide regulatory baseline.

-Directory listings within this resource reflect publicly available CCB registration data and do not constitute endorsements, rankings, or quality assessments.
-Each listing entry is structured around the following classification dimensions:
+Provider Network providers within this resource reflect publicly available CCB registration data and do not constitute endorsements, rankings, or quality assessments.
+Each provider entry is structured around the following classification dimensions:

 A residential specialty contractor, for example, is authorized to perform one defined trade — such as electrical, plumbing, or roofing — on residential structures.
 A residential general contractor may perform or subcontract the full scope of residential construction.
 These are not interchangeable classifications; assigning work outside an endorsed scope constitutes a CCB violation.
 The distinction between residential and commercial contractor categories is examined in detail at Oregon Residential Contractor Regulations and Oregon Commercial Contractor Regulations.